ACoAs – Fear of Commitment (Part 4)

 h.
 F. of making mistakes.
 To the WIC, C. is not possible because we’ll never be able to ‘do it’ perfectly.

-Greed: The WIC, being deprives of so much growing up, now wants everything at once, & can’t tolerate being told NO about anything.
+☁︎ Greed: Being deprives of so much growing up, the WIC now wants everything at once, & can’t tolerate being told NO about anything.
 So, when there’s a decision to be made among 2 or more options, we want to do them all, afraid to choose one & have to let go of the other(s), afraid of picking the wrong one & being disappointed – again

-Confusion: It’s not knowing ourselves well enough to choose among options or possibilities, based on our True Self – whether picking the right kind of mate, the right kind of career, the ‘right’ spiritual path, even down to the right kind of food, clothing & entertainment.
+☁︎ Confusion: It’s not knowing our True Self at all or well enough to choose among options or possibilities – whether picking the right kind of mate, the right kind of career, the ‘right’ spiritual path, even down to the right kind of food, clothing & entertainment.
 It’s not being allowed to admit what we want or need.
 So many opportunities for making mistakes!mistakes

 Backlash of Over-Control (Part 2)